Doctoral Program in Literary Studies

 * Oral Examination: This segment is based on the dissertation proposal and on the preceding portions of the exam and involves all of the examiners.

 Students choose an examination committee (subject to the approval of the graduate director) with a minimum of three examiners.
 All committee members are encouraged to participate in the process of writing the proposal.
 The graduate director must be informed of the student’s intention to take the exam in the first week of the semester in which it is to be scheduled.
 Reading lists for parts two and three of the examination should be developed through close collaboration with the examiners and must meet with their approval.
 The approved reading lists must be handed in to the graduate director no later than four weeks before the proposed examination date.
 The dissertation proposal must be submitted no later than March 15 for an examination in the spring semester and Oct.
 15 for an examination in the fall semester.
-The examination may be scheduled only after the graduate director receives the approved reading lists and the committee receives copies of the dissertation proposal.
+The examination may be scheduled only after the graduate director receives the approved reading lists.
 The oral examination should take place while classes are in section in fall or spring.

 The student is formally admitted to candidacy once he passes the comprehensive examination.
 Once formally admitted to candidacy, the student has five years in which to complete and defend the dissertation.